Cache Rules

 export default config

-If you want to make sure a specific type (or field) is not getting cached at all, you can configure a new cache rule targeting that type and setting the maxAge and swr fields to 0.
+If you want to make sure a specific type or field is not getting cached at all, add its name to the nonCacheable config property.

 import { Config } from 'stellate'